supremeimposter/My-Vault/DiscreteMathematics/Set-Theory/Types-of-relations-on-a-set/Equivalence Relation.md

 > [!lecture] Lecture - 29

 - If $R$ is an equivalent relation on the set $S$, then $R$ [[Partition of a Set|partitions]] the set $S$.
-- Each partition is called an equivalence class and every equivalent relation creates unique partitions i.e. unique equivalence classes.
+- Each partition is called an equivalence class and every equivalent relation creates unique partition of $S$ i.e. unique equivalence classes.
 ### Equivalence Class

-> [!check] When asked to find equivalence classes, check if the given relation is an equivalent relation
+> [!check] When asked to find equivalence classes, check if the given relation is an equivalent relation (RST)

 - In an equivalent relation $R$ on the set $A$ Equivalence class $[x]_R$ for an element $x \in S$,
 $$